-• Health Analytics: The mission of this concentration is to prepare public health professionals with the analytical, research, and statistical skills necessary to benchmark and evaluate health improvement initiatives in community and health care settings.
+- Health Analytics: The mission of this concentration is to prepare public health professionals with the analytical, research, and statistical skills necessary to benchmark and evaluate health improvement initiatives in community and health care settings.
 Increasingly, the health field is challenged to adopt an evidence-based approach to preventing and treating disease and disability.
-The mission is considered met if the student applies research, statistical, and/or problem-solving skills that the Practicum Organization finds valuable or beneficial.
+The mission is considered met if the student applies research, statistical, and/or problem-solving skills that the Practicum Organization finds valuable or beneficial. - Health Policy & Management: The mission of this concentration is to provide students with the policy background, knowledge, and skills that will be particularly useful in advancing careers involving management functions in health and healthcare-related organizations.
+Courses address health law and compliance, health finance and accounting, health economics and policy, and principles of health management.